the Heian Jingu Shrine

 traditionally dressed maikos pose for the snapping cameras

-because it is cherry blossem weekend
+because it is cherry blossom weekend

-a busy day at the temple
+despite the rain it is a busy day at the temple

 at the Otowa waterfall many want to taste the kyomizu, or pure water

-the view from the balcony
+there is a great view to have from the Kuomizu balcony

 sacrificed his weekend to show us around.

-it rained for most of the day, but we still got a good impression of the grandeur of
+It rained for most of the day, but we still got a good impression of the grandeur of

 the Kara Mon or Chinese Gate in Nijo Castle gives passage to the Ninomaru Palace